webpro-nl/knip/README.md

 Packages can also be explicitly configured per package directory.

-To scan the packages separately, using the first match from the configuration file:
+To scan the packages separately, using the matching pattern from the configuration file:

 ```
 knip --dir packages/client